Azure Virtual Desktop (AVD)

 All students are eligible for the Azure Virtual Desktop service.

 Students should attempt to download and install software locally where possible in the first instance.
 If not viable or feasible to do so, requests for access need to be submitted via the Course/Module Coordinator and/or Faculty Technical representative to the Service Desk.
 Requests should include:

 The faculty technical representation and/or the Course/Module Coordinator will be the single point of contact for Digital Services in terms of communication and coordination and support for use of the application will be through Faculty technical representatives as normal.

-How to access the Windows Virtual Desktop
+How to access the Azure Virtual Desktop

-Connect to WVD via Remote Desktop App
+Connect to AVD via Remote Desktop App

 For the best experience in terms of speed and functionality, we recommend you download the Remote Desktop app for your device:

 - AVD access for Windows

 - AVD access for Android (including Chrome Book)

 - Install the Azure Remote Desktop App